- 2010 on route 66 exhibition on Santa Monica Boulevard

 Follow us on social media and use the hashtag #wehoarts

-For questions, contact Rebecca Ehemann, Public Art Coordinator at (323) 848-6846 or email@example.com.
+For questions or to report a damaged or vandalized artwork please contact Rebecca Ehemann, Public Art Administrator at (323) 848-6846 or email@example.com.
 For people who are deaf or hard of hearing, please call, TTY: (323) 848-6496.
 To learn more information about the City of West Hollywood and its arts programs visit www.weho.org/arts.